rileycoyote87/DJI-Ronin-RS2-Log-and-Replay/README.md

 Custom 3D printed RS2 CAN connector or DJI R Focus Wheel

-1) Create a bin folder in your home directory, add all files to bin directory
+1) Create a bin folder in your home directory, add all files to bin directory, make sure all files have permission as executable
 2) use nano to edit your .bashrc file -
 ```
 $ nano ~/.bashrc